luizkowalski/devcontainer-rails/README.md

 If you decided to change the `service` name (defaults to `app` right now) remember to also update the `app` section in `docker-compose.yml`.
 They have to match.

+If you're using vscode as a web app, you can preview the app after adding the following to config/environments/development.rb: `config.hosts <<  ".preview.app.github.dev"`

 ### Should

 You should, however, update your `database.yml` file if you use one.
 Here is what mine looks like: